Yma-Van2020/fullstack_mern_project/README.md

 * Login/ Registration validation with React, JSON Web token, bcrypt
 * After logging in, the user is able to chat with the GuidingBot for the usage of the app and helpful resources
+* User can fill out a form to get their mood score(either positive, neutral or negative)
 * User is able to view and modify past forms
 * User can use the calendar to keep track of their activities
 * After filling out forms, the most recently mood scores produced will be reflected on the line chart